The Top Indicators That a Roofing Company Will Fail and How to Avoid It

 Watch how a single application can manage your entire contracting business, with the tools to streamline your process, grow your profits and help you deliver superior service.

-3. Not Hiring the Right People
+3. Roofers Who Don’t Hire the Right People

 Managing employees is another step where contractors often go wrong.
 The wrong employee can be detrimental to your company, so you need to find people who really fit and contribute to the atmosphere you have created in the office.
 A bad employee doesn’t have to be someone who makes a few mistakes – it could just be someone who brings negativity and dissent to the team.